Say Hello to Our New Director — Jonathan Andres Hicken!

 Congratulations to our World Oceans Day Instagram contest winner – Ranya!

 The Seymour Center exhibit that most inspires Ranya to protect our oceans is our gray whale skeleton because “Whales travel more than you!”

 This is very true (at least we hope it is!) as gray whales travel 10,000-12,000 miles every year—the longest known migration of any mammal.

 Thank you to everyone who participated—we look forward to more amazing photo submissions in future contests!

 Tour the Santa Cruz Municipal Wharf

 The Seymour Marine Discovery Center is now leading tours on the Santa Cruz Municipal Wharf.
 Join us for an informative half hour, a half mile out at sea!

-- Tour times are every Saturday and Sunday, year-round, rain or shine, at 1:00 and 3:00 PM.
+- Tour times are every Saturday and Sunday during Spring and Summer, rain or shine, at 1:00 and 3:00 PM.
 Tours are 30 minutes long.